Bad Rehabs: 7 Ways to Identifying Them

 Most AA and or NA members working in faraway countries will not have these basic requirements.

 (An exception to this might be if a counsellor has a criminal record because of their lived experience as a drug user and is now clean and living a life of recovery and working in the field)

-Government-funded rehabs require people with a lived experience to be at least two years clean before they can work directly with clients)
+Government-funded rehabs normally require staff members with a lived experience to be at least two years clean before they can work directly with clients.

 Are the staff members associated or registered with their relevant industry bodies?
 If not, why?

 These are straightforward questions to ask your potential rehab when first enquiring about a service.

 Now, if your rehab has none of these qualifications, requirements or training, it might not be a lousy rehab, maybe.

 Find out what they are offering and what treatment options are available, and is it possible to verify these treatments independently.
 In this case, you must also use your gut instincts or perhaps contact the industry peak body in your state to find out more.
 (In Victoria, this is VAADA)